The only 4 internal communications tools you need

 What about project-based communication?

 There are instances where the people doing the work are spread across multiple departments, and putting everything and everyone in one project management tool isn’t possible.
-In that case, I do use Slack.
-When a project requires a lot of collaboration across departments and a firm deadline, I’ll create a specific channel for it in Slack to keep the team informed of the progress and kept in the loop about any decisions.
+In that case, use Slack.
+When a project requires a lot of collaboration across departments and a firm deadline, create a specific channel for it in Slack to keep the team informed of the progress and kept in the loop about any decisions.
 (You can opt for another tool, but just don’t spread it across a bunch of different channels; your best bet is to choose a single place to communicate project progress.)

 If you’re talking about informing stakeholders and/or other employees about the project, we create a specific campaign for it in Workshop, or loop it into that department’s updates.
 This gives us the ability to share the email/message across multiple communications channels, or have the option to even text employees when a huge new product is launched.
 (I’m also easily able to attach marketing materials and PDFs to the email, so I don’t get bombarded with requests for screenshots or sales sheets).

-Can I get away with 3 tools?
+Can I get away with just 3 internal communications tools?

 If you’re keeping score, you’ll notice that you can technically use just three tools to complete your internal communications stack:

-• Slack, for chat/instant messaging (and Workshop can push messages to here, too!)
+- Slack, for chat/instant messaging (and Workshop can push messages to here, too!)

-• Sharepoint, or your intranet of choice
+- Sharepoint, or your intranet of choice

 Sounds like a simple, streamlined, straightforward set of solutions to me. 🙂